aayushabhatt288/ADVANCED-RETAIL-SALES-FORECASTING-AND-INVENTORY-OPTIMIZATION-/README.md

 * 🔮 Generated accurate retail sales predictions and integrated them with **inventory optimization** for better business decision-making.

-Some paragraph text from your previous section.

----
 # First Main Heading
 Your content goes here...